Frequently Asked Questions#

 The exam consists of 10 programming problems that cover the entire course.
 Typically, each problem corresponds to a week’s topic, but this isn’t a strict rule, and problems are presented in no particular order.

-For example, if you are asked to write a function called make_double which takes a number and returns double that number, we might give you two tests:
+which takes a number and returns double that number, we might give you a test:

 How is the exam assessed?#